pingswept/dev-log/2014-10-bbb-replication-from-emmc.markdown

 Put the card in the BBB and cycle the power while holding down S2.
 Wait 10 or 20 seconds for the autorun.sh o the card to start.
 LED 0 (furthest from Ethernet jack) should start single-blinking slowly.

 Wait 10 minutes or so.
 When the LED stops blinking, pull the power plug and then the card.
 The card should now contain a .img file of the eMMC contents.

+### Notes about BBB kernels ###

+ * "armv7" is for mainline omap3+ devices (BeagleBoard/PandaBoard)
+ * "bone" which is specifically for the BeagleBone
+ * "lpae" is Large Physical Address Extensions, only for Cortex A15